-- Student access, learning and success - Preparing students for degrees, jobs, careers and transfer - The ability to recognize and respond to opportunities - A collegiate college community with mutual respect, courtesy and appreciation
+- Student access, learning and success for students from basic skills through college level. - The preparation of students for degrees, jobs, careers and transfer, as well as personal growth and career advancement.

-- Accomplishments of individuals, groups and the college as a whole - Diversity of our students, staff, faculty and programs - Creativity and excellence in teaching, learning and service - Collaboration and partnerships - Shared governance and communication
+- The ability to recognize and respond to opportunities. - A collegiate college community with mutual respect, courtesy and appreciation. - Accomplishments of individuals, groups and the college as a whole. - Diversity of our students, staff, faculty and programs. - Creativity and excellence in teaching, learning and service. - Collaboration and partnerships. - Shared governance and communication. - Sustainable practices in construction, curriculum and campus culture. - Quality, flexibility, and innovation.